Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 No. It also matters in runtimes like Node.js.

-Q. Why do Promise and setTimeout seem to run in different orders?
+Q. Why do Promise callbacks and setTimeout run in different orders?

-Q. Do I need a perfect event loop model before writing async code?
+Q. Do I need a perfect event loop model before writing async JavaScript?

 Not at first.
 But when execution order feels surprising, the event loop is exactly the concept that helps.